 Filters are made from differing materials, with disposable fiberglass filters being most typical.
 Polyester and pleated filters catch more dirt but may decrease your equipment’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you might tempted to use a HEPA filter, know that's like putting a MERV 16 filter in your heating and cooling unit.
 It’s highly doubtful your system was made to work with amount of resistance.
-If you’re troubled by indoor air quality in Buffalo, think about adding a HEPA-grade air filtration system.
+If you’re troubled by indoor air quality.
 This equipment works along with your comfort system.